Member Education Sessions: Alaska Natives 101

 Event Description

 Our audience will learn more about how to effectively support Alaska Natives as well as deepen understandings of the historical context that has shaped these communities.
-Mark your calendars for May 20 and join AlexAnna Salmon (Yup’ik and Aleut), President of the Igiugig Village Council, Jamie Gomez (Raven/Sockeye), Executive Director of the Tlingit & Haida Foundation, and Benjamin Mallott, Executive Director of the Alaska Federation of Natives, for an introduction to their communities.
+Join AlexAnna Salmon (Yup’ik and Aleut), President of the Igiugig Village Council, Apagzuk/Apagruk Roy Agloinga (Inupiaq), President & CEO of the First Alaskans Institute, and Jamie Gomez (Raven/Sockeye), Executive Director of the Tlingit & Haida Foundation, for an introduction to their communities.

 About Our Speakers